Valuation

 Net Profit + Interest + Tax + Depreciation + Amortization

-EBITDA measures operating profitability without the effects of financing decisions (interest), government policy (tax), and accounting practices (depreciation).
+EBITDA measures operating profitability without financing (interest), tax, and accounting (depreciation) effects.
 It shows how well the core business generates cash.

 How to interpret: EBITDA margin above 20% is generally strong.
-It is the best way to compare operating efficiency across companies with different debt levels and tax situations.
+It is the best way to compare operating efficiency across companies with different debt levels.

 EBITDA Margin